milador/RaspberryPi-Joystick/XACGamepad/README.md

   5. Connect your raspberry pi to a monitor through HDMI cable.
 You can also use SSH and skip this step.

-  6. Connect power supply to (USB A Male) power port of (Power Data Y Extension) Cable.
+  6. Connect power supply to the (USB C Female) power port of (USB C Data and Power Splitter) cable.

   7. Perform the software setup.

-  8. Connect RaspberryPi 4 B to your XAC via (USB A Male) data port of (Power Data Y Extension) Cable.
+  8. Connect the other end of (USB C Male to USB A Male) cable to one of the (USB A Female) ports of XAC.
+This will connect your XAC to the RaspberryPi 4 B.

-  9. Connect XAC to your XBOX or Computer
+  9. Connect XAC to your XBOX or Computer via (USB C Male to USB A Male) cable.

 Note: Make sure the USB cable is connected to XAC before running the codes or you may get 108 error.